JvanKatwijk/qt-dab/README.md

 Documentation
 =================================================================

-An extensive *user's guide* - in PDF format - for Qt-DAB-6.9 can be found in the "docs" directory in the repository and as a document in the releases section.
+The "manual" tended to get thicker and thicker, and therefore less readable and accessible.
+That is why the "docs" directory now contains a much simplified "using-xx" text, an introductory text, covering the regular use.
-The manual contains a fairly complete description of the widgets and on configuring for creating an executable (Linux).
+As a supplement a  separate guide is added with some notes on how to build an executable.

 ![Qt-DAB documentation](/res/read_me/qt-dab-6-manual.png?raw=true)